boxrhcp/TicketResell/ticket-resell-backend/README.md

 mvn package && java -jar target\ticket-resell-backend-0.0.1-SNAPSHOT.jar
 ```

+If in an IDE, just run the `TicketResellBackendApplication` class.

 ## REST Resources and API Endpoints

 Currently available, there are the following resources with the following endpoints: